codac-team/codac/doc/user_manual/index.rst

 Tubex: constraint-programming for robotics
 ##########################################

-Tubex is a library providing tools for **constraint programming** over reals and trajectories.
+Tubex is a C++/Python library providing tools for **constraint programming** over reals and trajectories.
 It has many applications in **state estimation** or **robot localization**.

 | **What is constraint programming?**
 | In this paradigm, users concentrate on the properties of a solution to be found (*e.g.* the pose of a robot, the location of a landmark) by stating **constraints on the variables**.
-Then, a solver performs constraint propagation on the variables and provides a **reliable** set of feasible solutions corresponding to the considered problem.
+Then, a solver performs constraint propagation on the variables and provides a reliable set of **feasible solutions** corresponding to the problem.
 In this approach, the user concentrates on *what* is the problem instead of *how* to solve it, thus leaving the computer dealing with the *how*.

 ..
 The strength of this declarative paradigm lies in its **simpleness**, as it allows one to describe a complex problem without requiring the knowledge of resolution tools coming with specific parameters to choose.